rdrr1990/kerasformula/examples/cifar10/kerasformula_cifar10.md

 forecast$accuracy
 ```

-    [1] 0.26
+    [1] 0.345

-That's pretty bad but the history suggests the model should run for more epochs (since the validated fit is still on an upward trajectory).
-That can be done by setting `kms(lab ~ ., training, pTraining = 1, Nepochs = 50)`.
+That's pretty bad.
+The widening gap between the training and validation suggests overfitting is setting in and that fewer epochs would have done just as well.
+That can be done by setting `kms(lab ~ ., training, pTraining = 1, Nepochs = 10)`.
 For a worked example showing options along these lines like loss and activation function and how to customize dense neural nets, see [here](https://tensorflow.rstudio.com/blog/analyzing-rtweet-data-with-kerasformula.html).